sunniesnow/sunniesnow/README.md

 The page's Markdown therefore uses marked's conventions rather than Kramdown's: heading IDs are the extended syntax above, the table of contents is `[TOC]`, `target="_blank"` links are HTML, and the math is delimited by `$` instead of jekyll-katex's tags.
-`npm run verify` checks that every anchor link of the page resolves to an element of the page, which is what the table of contents and the cross-references of the settings need.

 The KaTeX stylesheet and fonts are copied from the `katex` package into `dist/web/katex`, so the page does not depend on a CDN.

-### Node.js
+### The library

+`npm run build -- --lib` writes `dist/lib/browser` and `dist/lib/node`: two builds of the whole of `src/js`, which keep its file structure, one file per module, so that the published library can be read and debugged like the sources.
+They differ only in the modules that provide the environment, and their roots are the entry points of the package:

+- `sunniesnow` is `dist/lib/browser/index.js`, which uses `pixi.js`, and
+- `sunniesnow/node` is `dist/lib/node/index.js`, which uses `@pixi/node`.

+The build keeps the relative imports between the modules and leaves the dependencies to whoever consumes the library, so they are resolved from the consumer's `node_modules`;
-It is possible to run Sunniesnow in Node.js by importing `sunniesnow/node`, which uses `@pixi/node` as the PixiJS library.
-The library build keeps its dependencies external, so the consumer resolves them from its own `node_modules`; `@pixi/node` is an optional peer dependency, which means that it has to be installed explicitly.
+`@pixi/node` is an optional peer dependency, which means that it has to be installed explicitly.
+The JSON that the sources import (`src/data/build-info.json` and the translations) is inlined into the built modules, so that the library does not depend on how the consumer imports JSON.

 ## License notice